-In this article we will discuss this common but often overlooked pitfall in team leadership.
+In this article we discuss this common but often overlooked pitfall in team leadership.
 In some ways this is the reverse of the issues we discuss in our article teamwork in the workplace.
 There we highlight what we consider to be crucial conditions that need to be in place to ensure teams do get on.

 Our STAR team model suggests that effective teamwork at work happens when four elements (Strengths, Teamwork, Alignment and Results) are in place:

 A different emphasis and focus for each of the STAR model elements is needed at different stages of the team’s development.
 However over-emphasis on the team can cause significant problems.

 One of the dilemmas with this problematic aspect of team development is that it can be difficult to spot.
 Most managers want their teams to get on well together.
 No obvious signs of tension can be interpreted as a sign that the team is performing well.
 In reality, it may be that the team has become stuck in the forming phase, and it not really performing well at all.
 There is too much teamwork at work, and not enough productivity!

 It is quite possible that a team doesn’t really progress to the performance phase because everyone has become too comfortable.
 When everyone works well together, it can be all too tempting to take things easy, enjoy the team-bonding activity, and in reality, to settle for lower achievement than is needed.

 Some typical features of this situation include: